- 1 The Best European Winter Destinations

 Few cities combine such rich historical heritage, as well as contemporary style and sophistication like London does.
 Whether you choose to spend the entire Christmas break in Central London or head out into the surrounding towns and villages, there are plenty of things to see and experience throughout the capital.

 It’s a rather romantic European city during wintertime, with events like the Hyde Park Winter Wonderland, just browsing the city’s famous shopping streets, and ice skating at Trafalgar Square and Buckingham Palace before heading off to watch the famous illuminations along Oxford Street.

 When Christmas time arrives at the Royal Botanic Garden of Kew Garden, the garden is transformed into an after-dark magical place.
 It’s an unmissable experience in London, the perfect spot to enjoy a festive spirit and feel the Christmas magic mood.

 With over a million lights, the enchanting walking light trail is less than two miles long.
 It will probably take you about two hours to stroll through the sparkling and glittering landmarks up to the historic Palm House musical laser show.
 The trees are turned into captivating light sculptures from different artists.

 If by chance you are visiting London from the end of November to the beginning of January, you have to book your tickets to this fascinating show.
-It does not matter how old you are, if you come with your friends or family, you will be mouthy and stunned along your walk.
-I come back year after year as this magical show is always spectacular.

 Some of the highlights include the Great Hall of Hogwarts, which is decked out with Christmas trees, blazing fires, and the table is set with a massive Christmas dinner.
 The outside areas, including Privet Drive, are then showered with snow from snow machines.
 And Diagon Alley is always exciting at Christmas time.